-As more fully described in Note 2 to the financial statements, certain land and buildings are stated at estimated appraised value as of December 31, 1994 in the accompanying statements of financial position.
+As more fully described in Note 2 to the financial statements, certain land and buildings are stated at estimated appraisal value as of December 31, 1994 in the accompanying statements of financial position.
 Also, depreciation expense has not been recorded for all years in which the buildings have been in service.
-Generally accepted accounting principles require that such assets be stated at acquisition cost, net of depreciation on buildings, and that depreciation be recorded each year based on the economic life of the buildings.
+In our opinion, such assets should be stated at acquisition cost, net of depreciation on buildings, to conform with accounting principles generally accepted in the United States of America.
 The effects on the financial statements of the preceding practices are not reasonably determinable.